vbhat1976/terraform-workshop/exercises/03/README.md

 From the above output, we can see that terraform will create a single S3 object in our bucket.
 An important line to note is the one beginning with "Plan:".
 We see that 1 resource will be created, 0 will be changed, and 0 destroyed.
 Terraform is designed to detect when there is configuration drift in resources that it created and then intelligently determine how to correct the difference.
-This will be covered in a future exercise.
+This will be covered in more detail a little later.

 ### Apply